galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 Shops only sell a single item, where all shops in the game are the same.
 The item chosen uses the same rules as `Swild`.

-### `Smixed` {: .h6 }
+### `Smixed:[shaken,stirred]` {: .h6 }

-- Idea: Skarcerer
+- Idea: Skarcerer, ScytheMarshall (for `stirred` only)
-- Design/Programming: Galeswift
+- Design/Programming: Galeswift, ScytheMarshall (for `stirred` only)
 - Locations: compile_item_prices.py

-This flag shuffles the prices of all of the items in the game.
-As implemented, this flag mixes in the prices of key items and non-items like no-weapon, no-armor, Sort, and the TrashCan, so some normal items will just be worth 0 GP.
+This flag shuffles the prices of all of the items in the game (under `shaken`) or all of the normal buy/sellable items (under `stirred`).
+In particular, `Smixed:shaken` mixes in the prices of key items and non-items like no-weapon, no-armor, Sort, and the TrashCan, so some normal items will just be worth 0 GP. `Smixed:stirred` only shuffles the prices of items that you can normally possibly buy in shops on `Swild`.

+Under `-wacky:mysteryjuice`, the 1000 GP prices will be shuffled into other items (rather than randomized prices being overwritten by 1000 GP).
+Under `Sprice:[n]/pricey:[]`, the price increase/decrease applies to the new shuffled price (in case only some items are more/less expensive).

 ### `Salways:[item]` {: .h6 }